Bastardkb/bastardkb.github.io/bg_cnano/11sensor_assembly.md

 Inspect the Splinky shield: there is a `SPI` header, that we need to connect to the sensor PCB.
 - you can match the 3v3 with the 5V
-- the rest of the pins will aligh
+- the rest of the pins will align

 ![](../assets/pics/guides/cnano/42.jpg)